MRxMAG1C/UserConfigSaver/README.md

 # UserConfigSaver
-A [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) plugin that saves CS2 player settings to MySQL when they spawn.
+A [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) plugin that saves CS2 player settings to MySQL when they connect.

 ## Saves
 | Category | Settings |